claceio/appspecs/README.md

 Clace is an open-source Apache-2.0 licensed project building a platform to easily develop and deploy self-hosted web applications.
 The main repository for Clace source code is [clace](https://github.com/claceio/clace/).
 This repository has the source for Clace app template specs, which can be used as spec argument during app initialization.
 For example, `--spec python-flask`.
 See [here](https://clace.io/docs/app/overview/#building-apps-from-spec) for details.

 App specs allow for existing applications to be used with Clace with no changes required in the application code.
 Pass the `--spec` option during `app create`.
-Clace will include the template files from the spec and bring up the application based.
-If the spec using containers (most do, `proxy` spec is the exception), then Clace will download the source code, add the template spec files, build a image and start a container with that image.
+Clace will include the template files from the spec and bring up the application.
+If the spec uses containers (most do, `proxy` spec is the exception), then Clace will download the source code, add the template spec files, build the image and start a container with that image.
 API calls are automatically proxied to the application within the container.

 # App Specs